willroberts/pathofexile/README.md

 Features <a name='features'></a>
 --------
-* Full implementation of the PoE API
+* Full implementation of the Path of Exile API
-* Utilities to make pulling useful data easier
+* Forum parsing code for shop threads
-* Concurrent request mapping to speed up retrieval
+* Utilities to make pulling useful data faster and easier
 * Pickle-based caching to avoid repeat lookups
 * Analytics utilities for printing ladder statistics